microsoft/vscode-docs/CONTRIBUTING.md

 ### Images

-Images are important to bring the product to life - even if people can't try the product, these really help them to see what they are missing.
+Images are important to bring the product to life and clarify the written content.

 For images you're adding to the repo, store them in the `images` subfolder of the TOC section, for example: `editor\images\debugging`.